 Toothpaste products designed for sensitive teeth, such as Colgate Pro Relief, contain active ingredients that reduce sensitivity.
 Dr Tuffley saying,

-“Desensitizing toothpaste products are a great at-home treatment.
-With continued use over several weeks these desensitizing agents can markedly reduce sensitivity for many patients.”
+“Desensitizing toothpaste is a great at-home treatment.
+With continued use over several weeks, these desensitizing products can markedly reduce sensitivity for many patients.”

 Tooth Sensitivity Signs You Should Take Seriously